 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery.
 Bags of frozen peas or corn work well as icepacks after your procedure.
 You need to stay hydrated.
 Have plenty of water or sports drinks around the house.
 We suggest you begin a stool softener as narcotic pain medication and anesthesia can make you constipated.

 If you are having surgery before 10:00am, you cannot have anything to eat or drink after midnight, this includes water.
 If your procedure is scheduled for after 10:00am, we suggest drinking 16-24 ounces of Gatorade or other “sports drink” (the full sugar version, not diet) four hours before your operation.
 Studies have shown this will decrease dehydration and nausea post-surgery.
 You should not have anything to eat or drink other than the Gatorade.
+Please take your prescribed medications with a small sip of water.
 Do not put any lotions, deodorant or make-up on the day of surgery.
 Please do not wear any jewelry to the surgery center.
 You should wear comfortable clothes that are easy to get on and off.
 A shirt that zips or buttons up the front is preferable, as are loose workout type pants or sweat pants.
 Bring your picture ID when you check into the surgery center.
 You will check in and then be taken back to the pre-operating area where Dr. Maloney will come and discuss the surgical plan, answer any additional questions you have and mark the surgical site.
 At this time you will meet the anesthesiologist and ask him/her any questions you may have.